tamper_side_white_mat_tamping_banner

 The second reason to tamp is to make a compact puck that allows water to flow evenly through the coffee grounds.

-What types of tampers are there?
+Different types of tampers

 When you bought your espresso machine, you probably received a plastic tamper or a very lightweight one.
 In our opinion, these tampers always feel cheap and don’t sit comfortably in your hand.